 How to back up critical files

-There are several options when it comes to creating a backup of your files.
+There are several options for creating a backup of your files.
 Although time-consuming, you can manually copy your data to a secondary drive or go with the easier route and sync them to a cloud service such as IDrive.
 Save 90% on 5 TB of cloud backup now!
-That’s less than $7 for the first year!
+That’s less than $8 for the first year!

 Not sure how to perform a backup?
 Tap or click here for instructions.